sid-earth/Indecision-App/README.md

 To run this app:
 1) Clone this project to your local machine and update using yarn to install the dependencies
-2) Run - yarn run serve
+2) Run - yarn run webpack-dev-server